23 March 2019

-That piece of information is of course nothing new or controversial for
+That piece of information is of course nothing new or controversial for UFO enthusiasts.
+In fact, in the interview by George Knapp, former Senator Reid is not saying anything new or controversial.

-So why post the interview?
+So, why post the interview?
 Personally, I think the most interesting thing in the interview is that Mr Harry Reid is saying that "there are pieces of evidence" with a mischievous smile.
 Of course, Mr Reid does not want to say what nature those "pieces of evidence" are or look like, and he claims that he just heard of it as a rumour.

-But why at all start a disclosure process (if this truly is an attempt at disclosure) about the UFO phenomena, if you do not want attention from the public and media in the first place?
+But why at all start a disclosure process (if this is an attempt at disclosure) about the UFO phenomena, if you do not want attention from the public and media in the first place?
 Why release Department of Defence videos of UFOs in major newspapers if you want to keep that knowledge secret?
 Why release information about AAWSAP and AATIP?

 Where is the logic in "To The Stars Academy" (TTSA) being a CIA or DIA (or both) front?

-I speculate that what made the articles in the New York Times in December 2017 possible is a change in group dynamics and power balance between the two factions.
+I speculate that what made the articles in the New York Times in December 2017 possible, is a change in group dynamics and power balance between the two factions.
 I wrote more at length about my thoughts on these contradictions in my post from September last year.

 But, I think it is crucial that the public soon gets more involved in the disclosure process.
 I believe that a transparent disclosure is only going to happen if the public is given power and control over the disclosure process.
 What is on the other side of power and control?
 Yes, responsibility and effort.